OfficeDev/Microsoft-Teams-Samples/samples/bot-message-reminder/csharp/README.md

     ```bash
     # ngrok http -host-header=rewrite 3978
     ```

-5) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
-  - `{{Microsoft-App-Id}}` with Application id generated from Step 1
-  - `{{domain-name}}` with base Url domain.
-E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be *.ngrok.io.

-6) Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step 9.
+5) Launch Visual Studio
+  - File -> Open -> Project/Solution

-7) Modify the `/appsettings.json` and fill in the following details:
+  - Navigate to `MessagingExtensionReminder` folder Modify the `appsettings.json` and fill in the following details:
   - `{{Microsoft-App-Id}}` - Generated from Step 1 is the application app id
   - `{{ Microsoft-App-Password}}` - Generated from Step 1, also referred to as Client secret
   - `{{ Application Base Url }}` - Your application's base url.
 E.g. https://12345.ngrok.io if you are using ngrok.

-8) Run the bot from a terminal or from Visual Studio, choose option A or B.
+6) Run the bot from a terminal or from Visual Studio, choose option A or B.

    A) From a terminal
      ```bash